Big Jim Foreign Releases

 Big Jim Global Command (1986-1988): Basic Figures and Accessories

-The Big Jim lines Global Command Series was yet another original concept line, which was only distributed overseas.
-Released in 1986, the Global Command Series saw several new figures and a whole bunch of fun accessories and vehicles.
-The figures in this series were actually quite well done and it’s a shame this line never made it to the North American market.
+The Big Jim Global Command Series was yet another original concept line that was only distributed overseas.
+Released in 1986, the Global Command Series saw a bunch of new figures, and lots of fun accessories and vehicles.
 The Global Command Series continued until 1988, when it finally came to a close.
-This marked the end of the Big Jim action figure era, and has not been dusted off for any type of re-release since.
+This line sold very well overseas, but eventually just couldn’t compete in a very crowded toy market.
+This marked the end of the Big Jim action figure era, and has not been dusted off since.

 Global Command